anastabiti/Philosophers/README.md

 # My NOTES (Anas TABTI)

-# Philosophers THE Dining philosophers problem which was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise
+# Philosophers or The Dining philosophers problem which was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise

 ### In this project, you will learn the basics of threading a process.
 You will see how to create threads and you will discover mutexes